blalis/chess/README.md

 3) "turn OFF/ON flipping view"<br>
 turn on/off auto view switching.<br>
 4) "Resign"<br>
-Resign current game ( need to confirm this choice by clicking "OK" )<br>
+Resign in the current game ( you need to confirm this choice by clicking "OK" )<br>
 5) "Draw"<br>
-Not programmed yet ( it will appear alongside adding higher difficulty levels or adding possiblity to play with fellows ).<br>
+Not programmed yet ( it will appear alongside adding higher difficulty levels or adding a possiblity to play with fellows ).<br>
 6) "take back move"<br>
-Take back last move, works only with training mode.
+Take back the last move, works only with training mode.
 <br>
 <br>